Agaggar/EKF_slam/nusim/README.md

 - obstacles.x: a list of the x-coordinates of obstacles
 - obstacles.y: a list of the y-coordinates of obstacles
 - obstacles.r: radius of obstacles

+Any node specific parameter that is not part of the obstacles namespace can also be passed in through the command line individually when running the nusim node:
+`ros2 run nusim nusim --ros-args -p rate:=500.0 -p theta0:=3.14 -p x0:=0.0 -p y0:=1.0`

 ### Services Sample Calls
 - `ros2 service call /nusim/teleport nusim/srv/Teleport '{x: 1.0, y: 2.0, theta: 0.0}'`: teleports the robot to the x, y, and theta values specified